Skip to content

 register: files

-# This is the second tasks
+# This is the second task

 # In this case the tasks will run in the declared sequence